 THE WORKMAN PROJECT MANAGEMENT BTR SERIES 05

-Cinema, gym, nursery, green outdoor space, Amazon box room, private dining?
-While these may seem like vital elements of any build-to-rent (BTR) scheme, they are window dressing.
-If the fundamental technical aspects of the building structure and fabric are not completed to the investor’s specification and highest institutional standards, then stylish, dual-aspect, naturally ventilated space becomes an irrelevance.
+Cinema, gym, nursery, green outdoor space, Amazon box room or private dining?
+These may seem like vital elements of any build-to-rent (BTR) scheme.
+However, they are merely window dressing.
+The fundamental technical aspects of the building structure and fabric must meet the investor’s specification and highest institutional standards.
+Without this, even the most stylish, dual-aspect, naturally ventilated space becomes irrelevant.

 Environmental performance rarely stops at statutory compliance.
 Investors expect exemplar sustainability standards to attract tenants, protect liquidity and unlock green financing.
 An experienced development monitor with sound comprehension of Net Zero and ESG can help investors push the boundaries and future-proof their assets.